 Ancillary revenue remains elusive for most Latin American carriers, as customers prefer full-service flights even when given the choice of lower fares, say airline executives from across the region.
 But the task of raising ancillary revenues is not impossible.
 Mexican low-cost carrier Volaris found considerable resistance to its unbundled fares when it launched in 2006, Chief Commercial Officer Holger Blankenstein told Aviation Week on the sidelines of the recent ALTA Airline Leaders ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Latin American Passengers Still Anxious About Ancillary Revenues".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Latin American Passengers Still Anxious About Ancillary Revenues".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.